 The 3/2 MAcc Program is for current accounting undergraduate students enrolled at the Shidler College of Business.
 The minimum requirements for admissions are:

-- Have at least two semesters remaining before graduation from the BBA program at the Shidler College of Business
+- Have at least one semester remaining before graduation from the BBA program at the Shidler College of Business